 What do you absolutely love?
 Dark chocolate sea salt bars or a sensitive facial cream that also serves as a broad-spectrum sunscreen to protect your skin?
 Whatever you love, make sure it is easily (e.g., not a lot of red tape involved) importable and is in demand in the market of choice.

-Also, you will improve your odds of picking a winner if you cultivate a knack for tracking trends or even spotting potential trends.
+You will improve your odds of picking a winner if you cultivate a knack for tracking trends or even spotting potential trends.
 The goal is to find a product that is unique, cheaper and better made than anything else on the planet.
 Getting in on the ground floor and importing a product on an exclusive basis before it becomes a super-seller in its country of origin could be the business breakthrough of a lifetime!